 "Stand in the ashes of a trillion dead souls, and ask the ghosts if honor matters.
 The silence is your answer."

-While several characters from Mega Man X show signs of this, nowhere is it more apparent then in Colonel from X4.
+While several characters show signs of this, nowhere is it more apparent then in Colonel.
 By stubbornly refusing to allow his forces to be questioned by the Hunters due to his pride, he is hugely responsible for the Fourth Maverick War, which leaves himself, his sister and the rest of Repliforce dead.
 In fact, he is one of the few villains from that game who is completely unsympathetic.

 Inverted in the Metal Gear series.
 Being a Stealth-Based Game, Snake isn't averse to using every dirty, underhanded tactic in the book to incapacitate/kill/sneak past his enemies, and Mission Control encourages the player to employ these tactics at every possible occasion, while the villains always announce their presence and proceed to give Snake a (relatively) fair fight instead of just killing him.